Updated 21 March 2025

 In instances where demand exceeds capacity for only a short period, we will schedule irrigation orders - linking start orders with finish orders.
 This means customers will need to be flexible with start dates and times to fit in with available capacity.

-In isolated locations, where demand exceeds capacity for an extended period, we will use a rationing cycle.
+In some locations, where demand exceeds capacity for an extended period, we will use a rationing cycle.
 This ensures all customers receive a fair supply as we manage congestion.

 How is rationing cycle determined?

-The rationing cycle will be guided by a formula.
+The rationing cycle is guided by a formula.
 The formula has two variable inputs:

 For example, a 10-day rationing cycle at 100% delivery share rate will allow customers to receive 100 per cent of their delivery share every 10 days.
 In this example, a customer with 1ML/day delivery share will be able to access 10ML in every 10-day cycle.